 The Health Department publishes plans, analyses and reports on a wide range of public health issues.
-In this section are publications about the goals and targets set in Healthy Vermonters 2020, our state health assessment and state health improvement plan, our strategic plan, and health impact and environmental assessments.
+In this section are publications about the goals and targets set in our state health improvement plan, our state health assessment, our strategic plan, and health impact and environmental assessments.

 Plans & Reports